 The service and the Grafana panels are contained in the optional beegfs-mon package.
 The package is available from the general BeeGFS repository.

 Additionally, a working and reachable InfluxDB setup is required.
 Installing InfluxDB should be simple in most cases since there are prebuilt packages available for all of the distributions that are supported by BeeGFS.
-The installation instructions can be found at https://docs.influxdata.com/influxdb/v1.3/introduction/installation/ .
+The installation instructions for InfluxDB version 1.8 can be found here and for InfluxDB version 2.x can be found on this page.

 It can be installed on the same host, but if you have an existing installation, you can use this one as well.
 Just make sure beegfs-mon can access it via http.

 If you want to use the prebuilt Grafana panels (or want to create your own), you also need Grafana.
 It also doesn’t need to be on the same host, it just needs http access to the InfluxDB instance.
 For installation instructions, please refer to the official Grafana website..